Protecting Communities Through Public Access Defibrillator (PAD) Programs

 We welcome you to find out more about the many PAD programs that we’ve helped implement – and perhaps even start one near you!
 You can look to these leaders for examples of PADs in action:

 - Cities: San Diego, Baltimore, Minneapolis, Pittsburgh, Nevada

 - Organizations: Boy Scouts of America, US Lacrosse, Parent HeartWatch, Minnesota Timberwolves forward Ryan Gomes’ Hoops for Heart Health, Teen Screen America

-Headquartered in Waukesha, Wisconsin, just west of Milwaukee, the company also has a manufacturing facility in Deerfield, Wisconsin, as well as operations in California, Denmark, France, Italy, and the United Kingdom and has an installed base of over 500,000 units in nearly 100 countries worldwide.
+Headquartered in Deerfield, Wisconsin, just east of Madison, as well as operations in Denmark, France, Italy, Belgium, Germany and the United Kingdom.
+We boast an installed base of over 500,000 units in nearly 100 countries worldwide.